 For business-as-usual and non-clinical grade PPE needs all providers should continue accessing their normal supply routes.

-From 8 June 2020 primary care dental services (general dental practices and community dental services) may open to resume face-to-face care (both routine and urgent) for appropriate patient groups once they have appropriate social distancing and other safety measures in place.
+On 8 June 2020, primary care dental services (general dental practices and community dental services) were able to resume face-to-face care (both routine and urgent) for appropriate patient groups once they have appropriate social distancing and other safety measures in place.

 Accessing urgent supplies